 Describe the internal staff information flow system, including verbal, written and electronic communications, required to insure that information is properly collected, evaluated, disseminated, utilized, and stored throughout the incident.

-Describe the ability to work within a unified command system.
+Demonstrate the ability to work within a unified command system.

 Describe when and how to contact the appropriate state SAR coordinating agency and what type of incident information it may require.